 The Shiny New Model

 It is difficult to make decisions now while thinking 10 or 15 years in the future.
 I speak from experience as someone who has purchased consumer electronics.
 The product price, chip manufacturer, and performance specs like clock speed are openly listed and very easy to compare.
-With the rapid technology advances in consumer electronics we have been trained to quickly compare these specs and rank options.
+With the rapid technological advances in consumer electronics, we have been trained to quickly compare these specs and rank options.

 Longevity and support are often times more valuable than computing Horsepower.

 But businesses do not (or should not) make decisions like consumers make decisions.
 End users make capital investment decisions to buy machinery and they expect the machinery to easily run for 10 years, 20 years, and even longer.
 Longevity and support are oftentimes more valuable than performance.
 Therefore, they should value machine designs and components that have long expected supported lifetimes.

 Companies do not always publish charts like this but hopefully, their R&D and engineering teams make decisions to support a target product lifecycle.
 A product will go through various phases in its life.
 Most of its life will be in the Production phase where it is inactive production.
 Eventually, it will be phased out in favor of a newer model.
 But even after production has ended, the product must continue to be supported and repaired – especially if the product is used in critical applications.

 …the product must continue to be supported and repaired – especially if the product is used in critical applications.